10th Grade: What You Need to Do to Prepare for College

 Hobbies, sports and service clubs are all important, but start focusing on your passions.
 It's better to pursue things you really care about than to stuff your schedule just to appear well-rounded.

+Some colleges require ACT or SAT scores as part of their application process.
 Start getting ready for the SAT or ACT during your sophomore year by taking the ACT PLAN or PSAT.
 (You can take the PSAT test twice; once now and once in your junior year.)
 In the spring, consider taking SAT Subject Tests and AP exams for courses you took during your sophomore year.

 Start the College Search